dnum-mi/basegun/README.md

 ### There is an error to connect to the internet at build
 If your network uses a proxy, you must have set variables `http_proxy`, `https_proxy`and `no_proxy` in your environment.
 If your network imposes you to use a custom certicifate (error "SSL" at build), then:
-1. copy your certificate `my-cert.pem` in each `cert/` folder in frontend and backend.
+1. copy your certificate `fr-my-cert.pem` in each `cert/` folder in frontend and backend.
-2. set a variable `CACERT_LOCATION=/etc/ssl/certs/my-cert.pem` in your env
+2. set a variable `CACERT_LOCATION=/etc/ssl/certs/fr-my-cert.pem` in your env

 ### The website sends an error
 Try to find error log